-- Congregation at Prayer Daily Guide (also available as video stream)
+- The Congregation at Prayer Daily Guide (also available as video stream)

-As we learned in the Table of Duties, the Apostle Paul insists upon “doctrine” as one of the most important duties of a bishop (1 Timothy 4:13, 16; 5:17; 2 Timothy 4:2).
+As we learn in the Table of Duties, the Apostle Paul insists upon “doctrine” as one of the most important duties of a bishop (1 Timothy 4:13, 16; 5:17; 2 Timothy 4:2).
 Doctrine is not naturally known but must be learned.
 The act of teaching is known in the church as “catechesis” and the knowledge imparted by teaching as “catechism.”
 The word katechesis means instruction by word of mouth, especially by questioning and answering.
 It is commonly used for instruction in the elements of religion, especially preparation for initiation into Christianity.

 St. Luke indicates that his Gospel was written in part for this purpose: “that you may know the certainty of those things in which you were instructed” (Luke 1:4).
 In Acts 18:25, Apollo is described as “instructed [katechemenos] in the way of the Lord”.
 St. Paul uses the word twice: “I would rather speak five words with my understanding, that I may teach [katecheso] others also” (1 Corinthians 14:19); and “Let him who is taught [ho katechoumenos] the word share in all good things with him who teaches [ [to katechounti]” (Galatians 6:6).
-Hence the word, with its technical meaning of oral religious instruction, is applied both to the act of instructing and the subject-matter of the instruction.
+Hence the word, with its technical meaning of oral religious instruction, is applied both to the act of instructing and the subject matter of the instruction.